The Challenge III Program

-Caesar and Cicero, Shakespeare and Plato, American history and poetry, as well as chemistry, logic, philosophy, and mathematics are the gardens in which they cultivate their conversations.
+Caesar and Cicero, Shakespeare and poetry, American history and philosophy, as well as chemistry, logic, and mathematics are the gardens in which they cultivate their conversations.

 Through each area of study, students discover their unique place in the overarching story of mankind’s search for knowledge, justice, and God.

 Using all five canons of rhetoric, Challenge III students hone the art of effective and beautiful communication with their fellow man, thereby more fully loving their neighbors as they love themselves.

 All choices bring CONSEQUENCES.

 Students read five Shakespeare plays, a guide that comments on the plays from a Christian perspective, and a book on poetry.

 Students write an in-depth analysis of some aspect from each play and create a poetry anthology of their own work.
 In seminar, students lead and participate in discussions about each play and present memorized lines for dramatic interpretation.

 Between plays, students present poetry readings and discuss poetic forms.